 What Is an Amortizing Loan?

-An amortizing loan is one in which the borrower makes monthly payments, usually equal, toward the loan principal (amount borrowed) and interest (the financing charge).
+An amortizing loan is one in which the borrower makes monthly payments, usually fixed, toward the loan principal (amount borrowed) and interest (the financing charge).

 An amortization schedule shows borrowers how their payments are spread out over the full term of the loan.
-This mortgage calculator shows amortization over time for any given loan value.
+You can use a mortgage calculator to show amortization over time for any given home mortgage loan value.
+(Move your cursor over it to see the breakdown of principal, interest, and remaining loan balance over time.)

 Recommended: How to Pay Off a 30-Year Mortgage in 15 Years